 A tax lien can be a mistake.
-In most cases, there's no mistake and the IRS lien is valid, but sometimes people just need to straighten out a pile of paperwork.
+In most cases, there's no mistake and the IRS lien is valid.
+But occasionally the person might not actually owe the taxes and may just need to straighten out a pile of paperwork.